 The easiest way to get more roses is to go to the next garden center and buy roses or order the newest varieties from an online nursery.

-I will describe all methods in this section and try to give you some understanding what technique could be the best for your first efforts of rose propagation.
+Nevertheless, I will describe all rose-breeding methods in this chapter and try to give you some understanding, which technique could be the best for your first efforts of rose propagation.

 Budding roses in generally means grafting buds on to rootstocks of another rose.
 It is a fast and suitable method for all modern types of roses.
 The new plant has ready-made roots, with the advantage of a quickly development.

 The drawbacks of this method are that you have to learn new skills and rootstocks can be difficult to get.

 Where to get rootstocks?
 Either you ask a local rose grower and buy some, or you raise your own rootstocks from seed.

 Although it takes much more time to develop new roots than by budding, a successful propagation is always an immense delight to a rose gardener’s effort.

 Taking cuttings mean to cut canes, semi-ripe or hardwood, from an existing healthy rose bush and plant them into a pot to grow new roots.

 Interested how it works?
 Proceed to how to grow roses from cuttings.

 For novices, seed-sawing may be the most obvious way to propagate roses.
-The problem with growing roses from seeds is that most roses do not grow on their own roots.
-Therefore, the results will differ from what you expect.
+The problem with growing roses from seeds is, that most roses do not grow on their own roots.
+The results will vary from what you expect.

-Anyway, it is fun to try and wait what you get out of it.
+Anyway, it is fun to try to wait what you get from it.
 Who knows, maybe you discover the next winner at the All-American Rose Contest?

-Every true rosarian has to try it once, so go to how to grow roses from seeds, to be sure about the procedure.
+Every true rose lover has to try it once!
+Go to how to grow roses from seeds, to be sure to be down for it.

 Layering is an excellent method to propagate roses with spreading branches from vigorous rose varieties, such as Ramblers, Climbers, Ground cover roses and some types of shrub roses.